Without water management, India’s 8% GDP growth is a distant dream: World Bank

-World Water Day 2018: India can comfortably achieve 7.5% GST growth in next couple of years, the World Bank has predicted, but with a caution that unless “water-scarce” India starts managing its water, it cannot achieve the next level of economic growth, that is 8%.
+World Water Day 2018: India can comfortably achieve 7.5% GDP growth in next couple of years, the World Bank has predicted, but with a caution that unless “water-scarce” India starts managing its water, it cannot achieve the next level of economic growth, that is 8%.
 India’s economic growth in the last three decades has been steady, steady, stable, diversified and resilient, but the real challenge for India to go up the growth ladder is managing the water, without it, 8% plus growth will be difficult to achieve, Junaid Ahmad World Bank India director said recently.

 The World Bank in its half-yearly development report said that on the back of reforms undertaken in the 1990s and buoyant global economy between 2004 and 2008, India’s GDP grew at an average annual rate of 8.8% during these five years, and with an exception of these five years, high growth did not sustain for more than a year.
 One of the major factors that are going to make India achieve the dream of 8% plus growth is how India manages its scarce natural resources — building resilience against climate change and protecting water resources.